pvcraven/2017_web_security/source/server_certificates/server_certificates.rst

 		:width: 300px
 		:alt: Secure Message

-		Example of a secure website
+		For example, I took a screenshot of Amazon.com to display this is a secure website.
+Before the URL, it has a lock icon with the word "Secure" to identify the information will be encrypted.

 .. figure:: cakeUnsecure.png
 		:align: center
 		:width: 400px
 		:alt: Cupcake Form

-		Example of an unsecure website.
-Even though the information is not extremely sensitive in this example, be it is good practice to be cautious on what website you are on and what information is being entered.
+		This screenshot is an example of an unsecure website.
+Even though the information is not extremely sensitive in this example, it is good practice to be cautious on what website you are on and what information is being entered.

 2. Always verify the domain.
 It is possible to visit a website that looks like the real company, however, it is the imposter.
 For example, there is a suspicious email from your bank stating you need to verify your account information.
 Do not